 Finding the best logo design contest site that suits your budget as well as requirement is a tedious job.
-But what lies ahead is the biggest task of them all.
+But what lies ahead is the biggest task of them all for a startup or small business.
 Getting the perfect logo designed from a design crowdsourcing site.
 And the first stepping stone of this process is the logo design brief, also called a creative brief.
-The importance of the logo design brief lies in the fact that the freelance designers you’d be working with, don’t know you or anything about your business.
+The importance of the logo design brief lies in the fact that the freelance designers you’d be working with, don’t know you or anything about your business brand.
 So you’ve to make the designers understand your business, your brand, your requirement, your likes, dislikes and not to forget, the kind of results you’re envisioning from the logo design contest by using a thorough logo design brief template.
 Adhering to these simple rules would ensure you receive the best quality design submissions in your logo contest.
 So now let’s get going to find out how to write the perfect logo design brief.

 These seven words describe the most crucial part of your design contest.
 Because a perfect start would put your contest on the path to a perfect ending as well.
 Many design contest sites feature a logo design brief sample or a readymade logo design brief template to ease the difficult task of writing a creative brief.
 Generally, these templates contain a lot of logo design brief questions, that aid any first time user in understanding the design contest requirements better.
 But to make it the smoothest experience for you, we’ve compiled this handy checklist, that you can refer to and follow along the way to get the best results from your logo design contest.

 How you describe your business would go on to become the most important bit of information that the freelancing designers would get to understand about you and your requirement.
+It’s utmost important to remember that most crowdsourcing logo design websites have designers from across the globe reading your design brief – so making it clear, succinct and easily digestible is vital.
 Don’t forget to cover:

 Minimalist, Flat, Gradient or something else.
-In order to explain the taste and style of the logo you’re looking to get for your business brand, its always helpful to provide the designers with reference logos that you like.
+In order to explain the taste and style of the logo you’re looking to get for your business brand, its always helpful to provide the designers with reference of different logo styles that you like.
 It’d be great if you mention other details also, such as what inspires you, or even an emotion/theme that you or your brand relates to.

 If you don’t have a clear idea or vision to pass on to the logo designers, you can depend on the designers’ creativity.
 But it’d be better if you try and give them at least a direction to work on, so that the results are in line with your expectations.